kyle1320/maze-gen/README.md

 Maze Generation
 ==============

-My own custom maze generation algorithm implemented in Python
+Custom Maze Generation in Python
 --------------

 This is a Python implementation of a maze generation algorithm of my own design.